What is really meant by “deconsolidation” of accounts receivables?

 - The outstanding amounts covered by the credit insurance at the time of the transfer of accounts receivables

 The factor or credit insurer therefore always has the option to exclude a very poor payer, even if this decision cannot have a retroactive impact on receivables already assigned without recourse.
-It is therefore advisable for the company to continue and even strengthen its management of the trade receivables to optimise its rate of receivables assigned without recourse, and thus obtain the maximum benefit from its deconsolidating factoring programme.
+It is therefore advisable for the company to continue and even strengthen its management of trade receivables to optimise its rate of receivables assigned without recourse, and thus obtain the maximum benefit from its deconsolidating factoring programme.

 Our experience in non-recourse factoring

 Today, deconsolidation operations are the main source of growth in the factoring market.
 All factors and credit insurers have adapted their contracts to the requirements of the major auditors.
 But there are many areas of disagreement, and each contract can be negotiated at length between the parties.
 This trend is even more evident at Fibus: 80% of our specifications in the tender phase include deconsolidation as an essential criterion for the company.
-We regularly find the same auditors in our negotiations, which often facilitates discussions!
+Incidentally, we regularly encounter the same auditors in our negotiations, which often facilitates discussions!

-In addition, we have gained experience working with French companies but also for international groups based in several countries, subject to IFRS and US Gaap.
+In addition, we have gained experience working with French companies but also for international groups based in several countries, subject to IFRS and US GAAP.

 It is obviously impossible to cover all the questions raised by deconsolidating factoring in a single article.
 Each contract is unique and adapted to the specificities of each company.
-In addition, each accounting standard requires a different analysis (IFRS, French Gaap, US Gaap, etc.).
+In addition, each accounting standard requires a different analysis (IFRS, French GAAP, US GAAP, etc.).
 It is advisable to carry out a detailed study of your business and your accounts receivables to estimate your potential benefits from non-recourse factoring.

 As a specialised broker, Fibus provides you with a dedicated team to studying, setting up and negotiating your factoring contract.